What is the difference between the Drug Information System Portal and the SHARE Clinical Portal?

-Users in hospital will get access through existing user access processes and will be notified when access is available.
+Users in hospital can get access through existing user access.

-Access for users in private healthcare organizations will be coordinated by the Department of Health and Wellness.
-Private healthcare organizations will be notified when access to the Drug Information System is available in their community.
+Access for users in private healthcare organizations will be coordinated by the Department of Health and Wellness upon request.

 Is there training required for users?

-Yes, users of both the Drug Information System Portal and the SHARE Clinical Portal will be required to complete self-serve computer based training.
+Yes, users of both the Drug Information System Portal and the SHARE Clinical Portal are required to complete a self-serve computer-based training.
 For more information see the Education & Training Materials section.

 Is there someone I can contact with questions?

-Yes, for questions or further information contact firstname.lastname@example.org .
+Yes, for questions about the Drug Information System, contact email@example.com.